-To view and download the EYFS Pre-Prep I curriculum, please click the button below:
+To view and download the EYFS Pre-Prep curriculum, please click the button below:

-As of September 2014 our Pre-Prep I children started following a new, vibrant and bespoke curriculum which draws on the strengths of the current Early Years curriculum whilst crucially offering the children further opportunities to develop their learning.
+Since September 2014 our Pre-Prep Early Years children have started following a new, vibrant and bespoke curriculum which draws on the strengths of the current Early Years curriculum whilst crucially offering the children further opportunities to develop their learning.
 Those pupils who are ready, will be provided with the opportunity to read and write at a younger age and to develop their mathematical skills beyond the current levels of expectation.

 The development of this new curriculum has only been possible as the result of three first class inspections from Ofsted and ISI which were the basis upon which the School was able to qualify to exit the EYFS framework whilst maintaining the funding.
 The School were delighted to echo this outstanding rating a fourth time (ISI) in June 2014 before embarking on the new curriculum.

-Whilst in Pre-Prep I, pupils are prepared for their move to the Reception classes by developing their skills in all areas of the curriculum, enjoying a wide range of activities such as dance, drama, music, sports, Forest School, arts and crafts.
+Whilst in Pre-Prep Early Years, pupils are prepared for their move to the Reception classes by developing their skills in all areas of the curriculum, enjoying a wide range of activities such as dance, drama, music, sports, Forest School, arts and crafts.

 A Unique Child

 Every child has the right to learn in a place where they feel safe, gain confidence and their emotional and physical well-being are a priority.
-At Langley Preparatory School at Taverham Hall Pre-Prep I, we plan a series of activities that allow for interaction, communication and education.
+At Langley Preparatory School at Taverham Hall Pre-Prep Early Years, we plan a series of activities that allow for interaction, communication and education.

 Our children are safe, but sessions in Forest School, for example, allow them to take managed risks and learn certain boundaries for themselves.
 Child initiated learning is a very important part of what we do, and gives our small people the ability to choose and make decisions with their peers.